mjrlowe/maze_generator/DEV.md

 ### 6. Create a Github release and document all the changes since the last release

-### 7. Merge the working branch into master and delete the old branch
+### 7. Merge the working branch into main and delete the old branch